 The Augmented Fish comprises five rolling robotic fish bowls designed to explore interspecies and trans-species communication.
 In these interactive mechanical sculptures, Siamese fighting fish use intelligent hardware and software to move their fishbowls anywhere they desire, possibly demonstrating self organized learning.

-These works premiered and were commissioned by the European Capital of Culture, Lille France 2004 invited by Director Richard Castelli.
+These works premiered and were invited by the European Capital of Culture, Lille France 2004, commissioned by Director Richard Castelli.

-In an article entitled Learning in Fishes (Fish and Fisheries, 2003, vol. 4), editors Dr.s Kevin N. Laland, Culum Brown, and Jens Krause discuss revisions in thinking about fish intelligence, which seems much greater than was formerly imagined.
+In an article entitled Learning in Fishes (Fish and Fisheries, 2003, vol. 4), editors Dr.s Kevin N. Laland, Culum Brown, and Jens Krause discuss revisions in thinking about fish intelligence, which seems much more significant than was formerly imagined.
 It is now believed that fish are “steeped in social intelligence.”
-The article reports that fish pursue “Machiavellian strategies of manipulation, punishment, and reconciliation” while also displaying “cultural” traditions and cooperation to elude predators and obtain food.
+The article reports that fish pursue “Machiavellian strategies of manipulation, punishment, and reconciliation” while displaying “cultural” traditions and cooperation to elude predators and obtain food.
 It is said that fish track the relationships of other fish in their environment and even monitor the social prestige of other fish.

-It is now widely supported that fish build nests (such as the Siamese fighting fishes’ bubble nests) as well as exhibit “impressive long-term memories.”
+It is now widely supported that fish build nests (such as the Siamese fighting fishes’ bubble nests) and exhibits “impressive long-term memories.”

 Each robotic fishbowl in Augmented Fish Reality has four accurate infrared sensors.
 As each fish swims in front of the sensors, it activates the microcontroller, which activates motorized wheels in each fish vehicle.
 The sensors allow the fish to move the robot forward and backward and to turn it left or right.

-Siamese fighting fish are top breathers, so they are very comfortable in an oxygen-deficient environment.
-They take gulps of air from the surface in order to get enough oxygen, and a larger bowl, such as the ones used here, is great as a long-term habitat since there is a large area of water in contact with oxygen.
+Siamese fighting fish are top breathers, so they are comfortable in an oxygen-deficient environment.
+They take gulps of air from the surface to get enough oxygen, and a larger bowl, such as the ones used here, are excellent as a long-term habitat since there is a large area of water in contact with oxygen.